Wellness & Prevention

 Veterinarians group vaccines into two categories:

-- Lifestyle (non-core) vaccines are recommended based on exposure risk and may include Bordetella (“kennel cough”) and canine influenza for dogs who socialize, board, or visit the groomer, leptospirosis for dogs with outdoor and water exposure, and the feline leukemia (FeLV) vaccine for cats who go outside.
+• Lifestyle (non-core) vaccines are recommended based on exposure risk and may include Bordetella (“kennel cough”) and canine influenza for dogs who regularly spend time around other dogs, leptospirosis for dogs with outdoor and water exposure, and the feline leukemia (FeLV) vaccine for cats who go outside.

 We’ll explain which vaccines we recommend for your pet and why, and we’re always happy to answer your questions.